piek-motors/erp/readme.md

 In Development

-`docker compose -p piekerp up`
+`docker compose -p erp up`

 In Production
 (The main difference that in production mode also starts backup service in the background)

-`docker compose -p piekerp --profile production up -d`
+`docker compose -p erp --profile production up -d`